Popular in Job Search:

 Here’s the thing:

-The bots that scan your resume prefer plain text files because they’re easier to read.
+The resume scanner prefers plain text files because they’re easier to read.

 But humans prefer word documents because they look better.

 So since the best resumes are written with two audiences in mind – the bots and the HR managers – we have to cover both bases.

 So here’s what you do: